Why Jacksonville is a Great Place to Live for Young Adults

 The city can be broken down into five sections: Northside, Westside, Southside, the beaches, and downtown.
 West and north side neighborhoods are generally considered to be bad.
 Here's a look at some of the best neighborhoods to live in the city:

-The best neighborhoods to live in Jacksonville, FL:
+The best neighborhoods to live in Jacksonville, Florida:

 Designed and built in the 1920s to resemble Italy's Piazza San Marco in Italy, this diverse neighborhood boasts a thriving arts and shopping district with trendy shops and bistros.